Definable equivalence relations and zeta functions of groups: Introduction

+To be precise, we prove a version of this that holds for any finite extension of $\Qq_p$ (Theorem~\ref{thm:Qp}).

+Suppose we are given not just a single definable equivalence relation for some fixed $\Qq_p$, but one for every $\Qq_p$.
+For our applications to zeta functions below, we want to control the behavior of the elimination of imaginaries as we vary the prime $p$.
+Our second main result is that the theory of ultraproducts of $\Qq_{p}$ also eliminates imaginaries if we add similar sorts.

+\begin{theorem} The theory of non-principal ultraproducts $\prod_{p}\Qq_p/\mathcal{U}$ eliminates imaginaries in the language $\LGminus$ provided we add some constants. \end{theorem}

+See Theorem~\ref{thm:ultraprod Qp} for a more precise statement of what constants are needed to eliminate imaginaries.
+This last result implies that the elimination of imaginaries in $\Qq_{p}$ is uniform in $p$; see Corollary~\ref{cor:EIunif} for a precise statement of this uniformity.

-We show that the theory of $\Qq_p$ plus some extra sorts admits EI.
-In fact, we prove a more general result (Proposition \ref{propn:EIcrit}): given two theories $T$, $\tilde{T}$ satisfying certain hypotheses, $T$ has EI if $\tilde{T}$ does.
-In our application, $\tilde{T}$ is the theory $ACVF_{0,p}$ of algebraically closed fields of characteristic zero with residue field of characteristic $p$ and $T$ is the theory of $\Qq_p$, with appropriate extra sorts in both cases.
+In fact, we prove a more general result (Corollary~\ref{cor:EIcrit}), which yields EI both for $\Qq_p$ and for ultraproducts: given two theories $\nT$, $\tT$ satisfying certain hypotheses, $\nT$ has EI if $\tT$ does.
+In our application, $\tT$ is the theory of algebraically closed valued fields of mixed characteristic ($\ACVF_{0,p}$) or equicharacteristic zero ($\ACVF_{0,0}$) and $\nT$ is either the theory of a finite extension of $\Qq_p$ or the theory of an ultraproduct of $\Qq_p$ where $p$ varies, with appropriate extra constants in each case (in fact in the latter case Corollary~\ref{cor:EIcrit} does not apply immediately but a variant does).

 The notion of an invariant extension of a type plays a key part in our proof.
-If $T$ is a theory, $M\models T$, $A\subseteq M$ and $p$ is a type over $A$ then an {\em invariant extension} of $p$ is a type $q$ over $M$ such that $q|_A= p$ and $q$ is $Aut(M/A)$-invariant.
-The theory $ACVF_{0,p}$ is not stable; in \cite{HHM}, \cite{HHM2}, Haskell, the first author and Macpherson used invariant extensions of types to study the stability properties of $ACVF_{0,p}$ and to define notions of forking and independence.
-They proved that $ACVF_{0,p}$ plus some extra sorts admits EI.
-We use not only this result but also other properties of types given in \cite{HHM}, \cite{HHM2} in our proof of $p$-adic elimination of imaginaries.
+If $T$ is a theory, $M\models T$, $A\subseteq M$ and $p$ is a type over $A$ then an {\em invariant extension} of $p$ is a type $q$ over $M$ such that $\tprestr{q}{A}= p$ and $q$ is $\aut(M/A)$-invariant.
+The theory $\ACVF$ is not stable; in \cite{HHM,HHM2}, Haskell, the first author and Macpherson used invariant extensions of types to study the stability properties of $\ACVF$ and to define notions of forking and independence.
+They proved that $\ACVF$ plus some extra sorts admits EI.

+As an important consequence of Theorems~\ref{thm:Qp} and \ref{thm:ultraprod Qp}, we prove the following rationality and uniformity result for zeta functions $S_p(t)$ counting the number of equivalence classes in some uniformly definable family of equivalence relations.
+(Here $t= (t_1,\ldots, t_r)$ is a tuple of indeterminates and $S_p(t)$ is a power series in the $t_i$; we obtain a zeta function in the more usual sense by setting $t_i= p^{-s_i}$, where the $s_i$ are complex variables.)